Private Pilot Certificate Overview

 How to Get a Discounted Rate

 In order to get a discounted rate, private pilot students must initially purchase a flight savings package.
 This is a $6,800 payment made at the start of your training.
-All of this money is put on account and billed against as you have each ground and flight lesson.
+All of this money is put on account and billed against you as you have each ground and flight lesson.

 Once you’ve used that money on your account you’ll make a $3,000 payment and again, all of that money will go on your account.
-You’ll continue that process until you complete your private pilot certificate.
+You’ll continue this process until you complete your private pilot certificate.

 $140/hr Discount Rate

 *Please note that the rates above do not include any fuel surcharges.
 As of April 2022, a fuel surcharge has been put in effect due to the rapidly increasing fuel prices.
 For current surcharge rates please speak with a member of our team.